 Since the 1800’s career colleges have been an integral part of the Canadian educational landscape.

-Established in 1896, the National Association of Career Colleges (NACC) continues to serve its members and support students of career colleges.
+Established in 1896, the National Association of Career Colleges (NACC) continues to serve its members and support students of regulated career colleges.
 NACC acts as an umbrella organization for its affiliated provincial career college associations.
 All NACC members meet the highest regulatory standards, ensuring the best possible education for their students.

-Students at career colleges learn a wide range of skills that prepare them for exciting careers.
+Students at regulated career colleges learn a wide range of skills that prepare them for exciting careers.
 NACC members offer educational programs in a number of industries that are vital to Canadians, such as:

-Career colleges offer students flexible training options to fit their schedules and present a cost-effective approach to post-secondary education and training.
+Regulated career colleges offer students flexible training options to fit their schedules and present a cost-effective approach to post-secondary education and training.

 Due to the nature of the institutions, career colleges are able to adapt quickly and respond to changing job markets.
 This ensures that students are able to gain the education and practical work experience they need, leading to meaningful employment opportunities in Canada or abroad.